-HMRC - OT05215 - Scope
+HMRC - OT05215 - Scheme - Scope

 1 July 2006 to 7 June 2007

 For proposed deliveries with a transaction base time (see OT05220 below) on or after 01 July 2006, only oil that is being sold under a BFO contract is within the scope of the scheme.
 Therefore the nomination scheme will apply to any proposed transaction where any part of the subsequent BFO sale is derived from the seller’s own production.